 - Driving with an Expired License Plate or Registration

 Regardless of the type of traffic violations or the number of citations you have, it’s important that you understand your rights and contact a traffic violations attorney, who can help you reduce the fines and penalties on your driving record, and who can help to protect your driving privileges.

 Experienced Traffic Violations Attorney Helping Illinois Drivers

-The Law Offices of David G. Stevens, LLC located in Aurora and Naperville, Illinois, diligently works to provide clients with strong criminal defense, no matter what types of charges have been brought against them.
+The Law Offices of David G. Stevens, LLC located in Naperville, Illinois, diligently works to provide clients with strong criminal defense, no matter what types of charges have been brought against them.
 Whether you were arrested for driving under the influence of alcohol (DUI) or driving while license suspended (DWLS), you have the right to an attorney who will fight to defend you.